opendp/opendp/docs/source/user/transformation-constructors.rst

 Depending on the caster you choose, the output data may be null and you will be required to chain with an imputer.

-There is an unusual caster in this section that allows you to cast from a ``SubstituteDistance`` metric to a ``SymmetricDistance`` metric.
-It is noted in the `linked dev issue <https://github.com/opendp/opendp/issues/156#issuecomment-867900184>`_ that most transformations need only be defined for ``SymmetricDistance``.
-If you are more comfortable working with substitution distances, you can chain this caster at the start of a computation pipeline to make ``d_in`` a substitution distance instead of a symmetric distance.

 .. list-table::
    :header-rows: 1